CEMEX Track

 Nav buttons

-Building on the card flip approach, a more performance and clarity-focused approach tested better.
+Building on the card flip approach, a more performance and clarity-focused solution tested better.

 Shipping a comprehensive v1